signature-opensource/CK-Configuration/CK.Object.Predicate/README.md

     var fC = builder.Create<ObjectPredicateConfiguration>( TestHelper.Monitor, config );
     Throw.DebugAssert( fC != null );

-    var hook = new MonitoredPredicateEvaluationHook( TestHelper.Monitor );
+    var context = new MonitoredPredicateHookContext( TestHelper.Monitor );

-    var f = fC.CreateHook( TestHelper.Monitor, hook );
+    var f = fC.CreateHook( TestHelper.Monitor, context );
     f.Evaluate( "Bzy" ).Should().Be( true );
 }
 ```

-This is of course a rather basic hook. `IPredicateEvaluationHook` are easy to implement (there are 3
-methods to override).
+Because these hooks have the primary purpose to "explain" the configured process:
+- The `PredicateHookContext` has an optional `UserMessageCollector` that can be used to emit
+  translatable error, warnings and informations.
+- the `MonitoredPredicateHookContext` (that adds a monitor) should be enough in practice.

 ## Placeholder support.